JaydenSeelo/Space-Shuttle/README.md

 https://makerworld.com/en/models/956260-space-shuttle#profileId-925247
 _____________________________________________________________________________________________________________________________

-## What was the most difficult part if this project?
+## What was the most difficult part of this project?

 - One of the most difficult parts of this project was the back of my rocket.
 There were so many coplex, intricate parts that I had to redo so many times that it took me countless hours just to get it right.
 <img width="811" height="634" alt="image" src="https://github.com/user-attachments/assets/7f5643c1-90b6-42c6-b025-3cbd46909fae" />